 Author's Note: Thank you for checking out my first story.
 This is the first chapter and I'm excited to continue on.
 Please feel free to review at the end if it strikes your fancy.
 Many thanks to my best friend who inspired me to write this.

-Disclaimer: I do not own any characters or plotlines from George R. R. Martin's A Song of Ice and Fire.
+Disclaimer: I do not own any characters or plotlines from George R. R. Martin's A Song of Ice and Fire or the HBO series Game of Thrones.
 I only seek to write purely out of my own entertainment.

 The winds of winter were upon them.
-There was a dreariness to the North, she'd known it all her life.
+There was a dreariness to the North, she'd known all her life.
+She was no stranger to the bleakness of the grey clouds.
 But this was the mainland.
 She was not used to being so landlocked, so far from the easy access to the Bay of Seals.
 Her cloak was pulled around her shoulders but it hung loosely as she let the breeze pass through.
 Her long dark hair was blowing wildly in the wind that tinted her cheeks a pale shade of pink.

 Hardly anyone in her caravan had looked at her in the last hour.
 The ones who did only gave her sideways glances of forbearing and pity.
 These were her father's men, men she had fought alongside on the battlefield, men that now served her eldest brother Broden.
-The Lord's seat at Kingshouse was once occupied by her father.
-Now as she was sat upon her mare, she wondered after the man who would most likely be wearing a large black cloak as he joined scouting parties beyond the Wall.
+The Lord's seat at Kingshouse was once occupied by her father, Drystan Magnar.
+Now as she was sat upon her mare, she wondered after the man who had been sent to the Wall to join the Black, relinquishing all ties to his titles and land.

-And as punishment for her father's crimes, crimes that were still vague and unclear, she was torn from her homeland and sent to live as a ward in a stranger's home.
+And as further punishment for her father's crimes, crimes that were still vague and unclear, she was torn from her homeland and sent to live as a ward in a stranger's home.
 She wouldn't show fear, she knew better than that.
-These men who had watched her grow from a babe to the young woman she was now.
+These men who had watched her grow from a babe to the young woman she was now would not abide such weakness.
 A daughter of Skagos did not show fear.
+The Nighean was brave.
 There were far worse things to fear than living on the mainland.
-Savage tribes ran wild on the island.
+Savage tribes ran wild on the island, stemming from the northern island of Skane, still untamed and still full of wild hellions.
 It took the discipline her father had instilled in his warriors to keep the land safe.
-She had fared far worse than this, she reminded herself.
+She had faced far worse than her current circumstances, she reminded herself.

-Aedan who rode now on her right, was his father's most trusted man.
+Aedan, who rode now on her right, was one of her father's most trusted men.
 He was younger than most of her father's council but had proven himself several times over in the battlefield against their enemies and the savages of the Northern tribes.
-She had always thought him handsome, his hair auburn and his face covered in a short stubble that made her grin slightly.
+He was handsome, his hair auburn and his face covered in a short stubble that made her grin slightly.
 He would never have a large beard like his father.
-His father, Bard, who had a full red beard that reminded her of a large fiery bear.
-Because of that she had called him 'Beardy' since she was a young girl.
+His father, Bard Friel, who had a full red beard that reminded her of a large fiery bear.
+As a child, she had called him "Beardy" because of it's vastness.
 Their families had been close and she and Aedan even closer as they aged through their adolescence.
-She had always thought she might perhaps marry him one day, should the gods allow it.
+She had always hoped she might marry him one day, should the gods allow it, should her father allow it.

-But it was her older sister, Elsbeth, who her father had wed to Aedan as a reward for his bravery.
-She was careful to hide her girlish heartbreak.
-Both of her sisters were married off now, and she was being sent off to live with the Warden of the North.
+But as fate would have it, it was her older sister instead, Elsbeth, who her father had wed to Aedan as a reward for his bravery.
+She was careful then to hide her girlish heartbreak.
+Had she been more guarded with Aedan, it might not have been so difficult.
+But now both of her elder sisters were married, and Fallon was to be at the mercy of the Warden in the North.
 She wondered if she'd ever marry now, her name tarnished by the misdeeds of her father.
 She would pay the price for his sins.
-That was her choice and now her fate.
+It had been her choice, to spare her brother from the same fate.
+A choice that had now sealed her future in the hands of a stranger.

-Instead of looking to Aedan for comfort he wasn't free to give, she glanced to her left where Enat was riding upright with her hair hidden beneath a dark green cloth.
-Her hair was very bright like her brother's.
-In fact she couldn't think of a single person in Aeden's family who didn't have fiery hair.
+Instead of looking to Aedan for comfort he wasn't free to give, she glanced to her left where his sister, Enat was riding upright with her hair hidden beneath a dark green cloth.
+Her hair was as bright as fire, a Friel trait.
 She often envied the girl who was some years older.
-Fallon wasn't a great beauty, her sisters had always been more beautiful with their Magnar features.
+Fallon was no great beauty like her sisters or Enat.
+She did not have the Magnar beauty that was legendary throughout Skagos.
 But to Fallon none of that mattered, her future never relied on her beauty.
 Her fate was already predetermined – or at least it had been up until now.

 She could see his dark hair up at the front of the caravan.
-He was a born leader, like Aedan which is how the two of them held such a bond as friend on the battlefield and off.
+He was a born leader, like Aedan.
+The two men had bonded over their success on the battlefield as well as off.
 She secretly wished he'd look back at her, even if just once, but she had yet to see his face since they departed the Dreadfort.

 Far in the distance she could see the sun hanging low in the sky as it fell into evening.
 The sun was of course hidden by a large patch of clouds that sunk down towards a structure in the distance.
 She looked to Enat who nodded slowly, indicating exactly what she had been thinking.
 The large structure that would now be her home was drawing nearer.